Start Your Jersey LLC in just a Few Minutes

-If you’re unsure about which designator you should use, consider LLC, it’s the most widely used and most recognizable designator for LLCs in the US.
+If you’re unsure about which designator you should use, consider LLC as it’s the most widely used and most recognizable designator for LLCs in the US.

 Designators That are Not Allowed With LLCs

 Another error that is made by many business owners when selecting a name for their LLC is choosing the incorrect designator.
-The New Jersey law also indicates that entities structured as an LLC cannot use the designator that may be seemingly confused with another type of legal entity.
+New Jersey requires that entities structured as an LLC cannot use the designator that may be confused with another type of legal entity or business structure.